charlie-paterson/Research-Project/Codes/Input of Sea Clutter Returns/Readme.md

 ### Code
 For this project, I used MATLAB to generate synthetic sea 'clutter' return data and develop a neural network model to predict the refractivity profile.
 The data was designed to capture a proof of concept, ensuring a diverse range of features for robust model training.
 This approach allows for the simulation of real-world sea clutter conditions while maintaining full control over data properties.

+Initially, I considered using the Levenberg-Marquardt (LM) backpropagation algorithm for training.
+However, after evaluation, I opted for Bayesian Regularization (BR) as it proved to be a better fit for this specific application.
+Bayesian Regularization helps prevent overfitting by incorporating a probabilistic framework that adjusts the network's complexity during training.
+Unlike LM, which focuses on minimizing the sum of squared errors, BR modifies the objective function by adding a penalty term that reduces excessive model complexity, making it particularly effective when dealing with noisy or limited datasets.

+Since sea clutter data can exhibit high variability and may contain noise, Bayesian Regularization allowed for improved generalization, ensuring the model performs well on unseen data while maintaining stability.

 The code for this project is available in the following repository:

 [Link to code](./Code/Neural_Net2.m/)